CharlieDigital/chrlschn/src/content/blog/2024/a-practical-guide-to-modular-monoliths.md

 1. **The local DX is excellent**: a single runtime to start, trace, and debug; there is no need to run multiple processes and perform complex tracing of inter-process data flows for local development.
 2. **Packaging and deployment is straight forward and all dependencies ship at the once**.
 The .Dockerfile shows just how straight forward it is to ship this.
 In CI/CD, there's no need to set up complex build pipelines to build dependent projects and generate new bindings.
 3. **It is still possible to deploy this application into a variety of topologies depending on how we need it to scale**.
 For example, a load balancer sitting in front of two API only instances and a single instance running both services.
-If there is a need to scale the two services independently, it is possible to change the environment variable on the runtime to and split two instances out.
+If there is a need to scale the two services independently, it is possible to change the environment variable on the runtime and split two instances out.

 ----